DueViktor/geospatial-DS-exam/README.md

 ## Training folder

 Training this model is a process that takes a long time.
 Therefore, we have included the trained model in the repository under `model_outputs`.
 For the same reason, we haven't included any data but instead provided instructions on how to download the data used in this project in `biomassters-download-instructions.txt`.
 In the folder `large_sample`we have included a sample of the data used in this project.
 Note that training can be done by running the `train_CNN.py` script.
 This will train the model and save it in the `model_outputs` folder, but it will take a long time, even on the HPC.
+If you decide to train the model yourself, there are some packages that needs to be installed that are not specified in the `requirements.txt` file.
+The required packages are in the import statements in the files.

 ## Presentation_notebook